Solimana (volcano): Composition

 Samples taken from Solimana are andesite and dacite, but more recently basaltic andesite was erupted as well.
 The rocks contain hornblende, hypersthene, and plagioclase, with additional olivine in the phreatomagmatic deposits.

 The geochemistry of volcanoes of the Central Volcanic Zone typically displays strong evidence of crustal contamination, which is attributed to the thick crust that has developed in this region.
 A granulitic basement may be a plausible origin of this contamination, with additional contribution of subducted sediments.

 Vegetation

 Llareta and ichu grass form the thin vegetation up to about 5000 m altitude.

 Archeology

-The Inca considered Solimana and Coropuna to be sacred mountains.
+The Inca considered Solimana and Coropuna to be sacred mountains, which were within the Inca Condesuyos province.

 In 2008, an Inca archeological site was discovered on Solimana's eastern flank, in the locality of Minticocha.
 The site most likely served religious and ceremonial purposes.
 According to colonial period sources, Solimana is the site of a major oracle, but this oracle is more likely to be located at Muyu Muyu close to the town of Yanque than at Minticocha.

+First ascent

+First ascent to the main summit (central peak), 6’093m.(19’990 ft), on 1st August 1970 by Mario Bignami (CAI) Italy, and Julian Blanco Herrera, Peru.

+Note: In 1952, Mathias Rebitsch, Piero Ghiglione, Anders Bolinder and Alberto Parodi climbed the North peak, the second highest peak.